Share

 The rogues rushed him without thinking, but he didn’t hesitate.
 He moved swiftly, knocking each of them out in one blow—like he had done this before, like he knew exactly how to deal with men like them.

 My head lolled forward, eyes blinking slow and heavy.
 The sound of fists hitting flesh should’ve been terrifying, but the way he moved...
 It wasn’t just strength—it was certainty.
 Each strike landed like he’d done this a hundred times.
-I couldn’t focus on his face, but I clung to the sound of his breathing—steady, even—as though it were the only real thing left in the room.
+I couldn’t focus on his face, but I clung to the sound of his breathing—steady, even—as though it was the only real thing left in the room.

 I could barely keep my eyes open.
 The heat inside me was still growing, and it felt like it was going to drive me mad.
-I just needed something—*anything*—to make it stop already.
+I just needed something, anything—to make it stop already.
 But I saw the way the rogues fell, one by one, until the room was quiet.

 Then the man came to me, silent, and cut me down.
 My legs buckled, but he caught me easily.